bevyengine/bevy/_release-content/release-notes/post_processing_effects.md

 *TODO: Add a before/after image showing the barrel/pincushion warping effect.*

-Lens distortion warps the image spatially — pushing the edges outward (barrel distortion) or pulling them inward (pincushion distortion).
-It's used to simulate real camera optics or to add a stylized, dynamic look to a scene.
+Lens distortion warps the image spatially — positive `intensity` pushes the edges outward (barrel distortion), negative pulls them inward (pincushion distortion).
+Racing games ramp up barrel distortion as speed increases, making the world feel like it's bending around the player; push it further and you get a fisheye look, useful for diegetic security cameras, wide-angle surveillance aesthetic or that classic GoPro bodycam look.
+Negative values lend themselves to impairment states — drunk, poisoned, or concussed — where you want the world to feel compressed and wrong.

 To use it, add the `LensDistortion` component to your camera: